kamal2222ahmed/conjurops-jenkins-executor/cloudformation/README.md

 5. When the stack status says 'UPDATE_COMPLETE' you are done.
 6. Switch to the [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:tag:Name=jenkins-slave;sort=launchTime).
 7. Terminate any instances with Name 'jenkins-slave'.
 They will come back up with the new AMI.
-8. Update the 'Host' field in in the [slave config in Jenkins](https://jenkins.conjur.net/computer/jenkins-slave/) to point to the new instance public DNS.

 ## Scaling the cluster